We are now going to explore the features that offer more in depth interrogation of a view in the Data Catalog. This includes:

 The next tab is the Relationships tab, which shows the associations created between views.

 This is useful for the business user to understand how certain views are related.
+You can click on the ‘i’ icon to see the related view information.

 It is possible to join and execute simple queries in the Data Catalog by using the